SATCOM in Mountainous Terrain

 Adding analytical and visual terrain

-An STK Terrain File (.pdtt) located in the STK install area will be used for analysis and situational awareness in the 3D Graphics window.
+An STK Terrain File (.pdtt), included with your STK software install, will be used for analysis and situational awareness in the 3D Graphics window.
+Add it to your scenario using Globe Manager.

 - Bring the 3D Graphics window to the front.